tamberg/circuitpython-workshop/README.md

 # IoT Embedded Programming with CircuitPython

 ## Workshop
 The Internet of Things ([IoT](http://www.tamberg.org/fhnw/2021/hs/IoT01Introduction.pdf)) is the convergence of internet and real world.
 IoT embedded devices typically have limited resources, but they are also becoming more performant with each generation.
+This enables interpreted languages like Python.

 ### Topics
 - [Introduction](#introduction)